-Process for Withdrawal: A student initiating a withdrawal should begin the process by contacting the Assistant Deans for Student Affairs.
-It becomes official only when the appropriate forms are completed and submitted to the Associate Dean for Undergraduate Medical Education, who will then submit the required documentation to the University Registrar.
+Process for Withdrawal: A student initiating a withdrawal should begin the process by contacting one of the Assistant Deans for UME Student Affairs.
+It becomes official only when the appropriate forms are completed and processed with the University Registrar.

 Re-Admission: Students who initiate withdrawal from the School themselves, or who are administratively withdrawn from the School of Medicine, must formally apply for admission to be considered for re-admission.
 Students will not be re-admitted if they were not in good academic standing when they withdrew or were administratively withdrawn from the MD program.